AdobeDocs/analytics.en/help/components/dimensions/ad-consent.md

 The 'Ad Consent' [dimension](overview.md) displays whether consent is collected to send data to third-party advertising providers, like Google, Meta, and others.

 Currently, this dimension is used for Google only.
 Due to European privacy regulations, Google is requiring that data sent to their servers and collected in Europe must indicate whether consent is collected.
 Some Analytics customers send event data via Adobe Advertising as conversion events to Google.
+See

 In the future, this dimension can be used to support encoding additional consent information for other third-party advertising providers.